Q: I hear Elements uses Visual Studio. Do I also need to buy a copy of that to use Elements?

 A: With Elements 8.3 we introduced Fire, our own Mac-native development environment for Elements (for all four target platforms: .NET/Mono, Java/Android, Island and, of course, Cocoa), so if you are a Mac user, you can use Elements without a Windows VM or PC.

 We are constantly looking at additional IDE options, but we currently have no plans to announce for integration with other third party IDEs (as we do with Visual Studio), such as Android Studio, Eclipse, or Visual Studio Code.
-We think that with Visual Studio on Windows and Fire on the Mac, Elements is offering a pretty good IDE story.
+We think that with Visual Studio and Water on Windows and Fire on the Mac, Elements is offering a pretty good IDE story.

 Q: Can I use Elements to write a single application for all platforms?